-17. INVESTMENT FAIR VALUE HIERARCHY
+17. INVESTMENT FAIR VALUE HIERACHY

-The fair value of financial instruments has been determined using the following fair value hierarchy:
+The fair value of the Scheme's investments has been estimated using the following fair value hierarchy:

-- Level: 1 The unadjusted quoted price in an active market for identical assets or liabilities that the entity can access at the measurement date - Level: 2 Inputs other than quoted prices included within Level 1 that are observable (i.e. developed using market data) for the asset or liability, either directly or indirectly - Level: 3 Inputs are unobservable (i.e. for which market data is unavailable) for the asset or liability
+- Level 1: The unadjusted quoted price in an active market for an identical asset or liability that the entity can access at the measurement date; - Level 2: Inputs other than quoted prices included within Level 1 that are observable (i.e. developed using market data) for the asset or liability either directly or indirectly;

+Level 3: Inputs are unobservable (i.e. for which market data in unavailable) for the asset or liability.